 What is PUL?

-The term “pregnancy of unknown” or “PUL” is when you have a positive urine or blood pregnancy test, and the pregnancy cannot be seen on ultrasound.
-When you have a PUL, we must find where it is and if it will grow safely.
+Pregnancy of unknown location (PUL) is when you have a positive urine or blood pregnancy test, and the pregnancy cannot be seen on ultrasound.
+When you have a PUL, it must be found.
+Your care team will decide if it will grow safely.

 Why we cannot see it on ultrasound?